 - Become a crisis counselor with Crisis Text Line.

-Here are a few other ways you can offer a virtual helping hand:
+Here are a few other ways you can offer a virtual helping hand to others:

 - Lend your eyes to help blind and low-vision people lead more independent lives through the app Be My Eyes.